Our Mission

 Trishala is a graduate of the University of North Carolina - Greensboro, with a BSW and a minor in Religious Studies, in particular liberation theology.
 Her education has included work in movements for racial and economic justice, LGBTST liberation, immigrant rights, and ending state violence.
 She is currently serving on the boards of the Just Beginnings Collaborative and Resource Generation.
 As a former doula, she is also a student of healing justice movements.
 She is guided by dystopian science fiction, poetry and all things shark and cephalopod related.

 In her role as Grants + Data Manager, Rachel supports the CGRE team as a systems-thinker and data specialist, facilitating the grantmaking process and building and evolving infrastructure.
-Her career began at a small arts nonprofit, and moved through several operational positions into a leadership role where she ensured the organization's health and success with a specific focus on finance and development.
+Prior to CGRE, Rachel was in a leadership role at a visual arts nonprofit, ensuring the organization’s health and success with a focus on operations, finance, and development.

-Rachel earned a B.A. in English Literature from SUNY Geneseo, and has continued her education through Columbia Business School’s Executive Education program, the Lilly School of Philanthropy, and the New School.
-She resides in upstate New York, where she spends her time gardening, cycling, and bothering an especially soft cat.
+Rachel earned a B.A. in English Literature from SUNY Geneseo and is currently pursuing an M.P.A. at Cornell University.
+She has also received training through Columbia Business School’s Executive Education program, the Lilly School of Philanthropy, and the New School.
+She resides in upstate New York, where she spends much of her time gardening and cycling.

 A native of Phoenix, Ashley eventually discovered the existence of four seasons in Ohio where she graduated from Oberlin College with a B.A. in psychology.
 Besides making it through many snowy winters, she is most proud of co-organizing the first-ever Latinx living and learning space at the college.
-Nowadays, Ashley enjoys taking sunset beach walks with her retired greyhound, finding brittle stars at the tide pools, and playing old school PlayStation 1 video games.
+Nowadays, Ashley lives in San Diego where she enjoys taking sunset beach walks with her retired greyhound, finding brittle stars at the tide pools, and playing old school PlayStation 1 video games.

 Cristina is an experienced political strategist and social change advocate, who brings an expertise in advocacy, narrative strategy, and civic engagement to her role as CGRE’s Director of Advocacy + Judicial Strategies.
 In this role, she oversees the implementation of the state-judicial grantmaking strategy to advance gender equity in state courts.
 Cristina has spent the last two decades working to build a more reflective and expansive democracy with organizations such as Cultural Engagement Lab, Ballot Initiative Strategy Center, the National Education Association and EMILY’s List.